Our free things to do in London with kids suggestions will help you have the best London family vacation without breaking the bank.

 Enjoy the View From the Sky Garden

 The Sky Garden is another of our favourite free attractions in London for families.
-From the Sky Garden you’ll have a beautiful view over London.
+The Sky Garden is London’s highest garden and you are guaranteed beautiful views over the city.

 A visit to the Sky Garden is free, but you do have to make a reservation in advance.
 Check their website for more information.